kyaiooiayk/Awesome-Data-Science-Machine-Learning-Resources/Literature_Review/Optimisation_and_Optimiser_for_ML.md

-# Optimiser for Machine Learning
+# Optimisation and Optimiser for Machine Learning
 ***

 ## Scientific Articles